 How can I ensure that I am not contributing to the spread of OE?

-Citizen scientists cooperating with us will receive results of their OE samples by email.
+Community scientists cooperating with us will receive results of their OE samples by email.
 When we notice volunteers having an unusually high number of sick butterflies, we may contact individuals to recommend that they revise their rearing practices.

 Here are some tips to limit disease transmission:

 Raise small numbers at any given time, and put no more that 10 caterpillars (preferably only 1) in each container.
 High density rearing can cause stressed caterpillars that are more susceptible to disease.

 Collect monarchs at later stages (when they are resistant to OE) rather than as eggs.